Purim: Observances

-Purim has more of a national than a religious character, and its status as a holiday is on a different level from those days ordained holy by the Torah.
+Purim's status as a holiday is on a different level from those days ordained holy by the Torah.
 Hallel is not recited.
 As such, according to some authorities, business transactions and even manual labor are allowed on Purim under certain circumstances.
 A special prayer (Al ha-Nissim – "For the Miracles") is inserted into the Amidah prayers during evening, morning and afternoon prayer services, and is also included in the Birkat Hamazon ("Grace after Meals").

 The four main mitzvot (obligations) of the day are: